Wives of Henry VIII: Anne of Cleves

 Anne of Cleves (c.
 22 September 1515 – 16 July 1557) was a German princess, Henry's fourth wife and queen consort of England, although not crowned, for just six months in 1540, from 6 January to 9 July.
-Henry may have referred to her as "A Flanders mare", and the label has stuck.
+Henry may have referred to her as a "Flanders mare", though there is no contemporary source evidencing this.
+The title was instead likely coined in 1679 by Whig historian Gilbert Burnet.

 As a child, Anne was betrothed to Francis, the future Duke of Lorraine, though the plans never came to fruition.
 In 1539, Henry VIII's chief minister Thomas Cromwell formed an alliance between England and Cleves, and Henry began considering Anne as his fourth wife.
 Anne of Cleves' portrait was painted by Hans Holbein the Younger and sent to King Henry to evaluate.
 Her brother William did not allow Holbein to paint whilst looking directly at the face of Anne and her sister Amalia's, so they had to wear veils whilst being painted.
 Henry liked Anne's portrait and wanted her sent to him.
 When she arrived, Henry was not impressed.
 Henry complained that she did not look like her portrait.
 Her pre-contract of marriage with Francis I of Lorraine was cited as grounds for annulment six months later.
 Anne did not resist the annulment, claiming the marriage had not been consummated, and was rewarded with a generous settlement including Hever Castle, the former home of the Boleyns.
 She was given the title of "The King's Beloved Sister" and was a lifelong friend to him and his children; Anne of Cleves was approximately the same age as Henry VIII's eldest surviving daughter Mary.
 She outlived the King and all his other wives, dying at Chelsea Old Manor on 16 July 1557; the most likely cause of her death was cancer.
 She was buried in Westminster Abbey on 3 August.